RahulJanagouda/kotlin-guides/style.md

  4. A comma (`,`) stays attached to the token that precedes it.
  5. A lambda arrow (`->`) stays attached to the argument list what precedes it.

-Note: The primary goal for line wrapping is to have clear code, _not necessarily_ code that fits in the smallest number of lines.
+Note: The primary goal for line wrapping is to have a clear code, _not necessarily_ code that fits in the smallest number of lines.

 ### Continuation indent

 When line-wrapping, each line after the first (each _continuation line_) is indented at least +8 from the original line.

-When there are multiple continuation lines, indentation may be varied beyond +8 as desired.
+When there are multiple continuation lines, the indentation may be varied beyond +8 as desired.
 In general, two continuation lines use the same indentation level if and only if they begin with syntactically parallel elements.

 ### Functions